insooth/insooth.github.io/cpp-source-generation.md

 The result of the stage `(3)` on _Figure 1_ is a data structure (usually an associative, `dict` in Python or `HASH` in Perl) that contains all the data required to generate output.
 Since we want to generate C++ source code, our output format is a C++ code in a header (most likely) or source file.

 Extremely important is never to mix generator code with the output format (here C++ code).
-Such spaghetti of scripting language mixed with strings representing destination format, unclear concatenations and accidental patching/fixing by nested `if` blocks is a sign of bad design or lack of design at all.
+Such spaghetti of scripting language mixed with strings representing destination format, unclear concatenations and accidental patching/fixing with nested `if` blocks is a sign of bad design or lack of design at all.

 How to never try spaghetti again?
 Apply [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller "Model–view–controller") design pattern.